Skip to main content

 Type: Bill (Ordinance) Status: Second Reading

-Title: An ordinance to amend Chapter 12.40 of the Metropolitan Code of Laws regarding abandoned vehicles and restrictions on street and alley parking.
+Title: An ordinance to amend Chapter 12.40 of the Metropolitan Code of Laws regarding restrictions for street and alley parking.

 title

-An ordinance to amend Chapter 12.40 of the Metropolitan Code of Laws regarding abandoned vehicles and restrictions on street and alley parking.
+An ordinance to amend Chapter 12.40 of the Metropolitan Code of Laws regarding restrictions for street and alley parking.

 body